 But because of these dark, grey boxes, the pearls of the Belle Époque era shine even brighter.

-Much of the Belle Époque architecture of Bucharest may be obliterated by World War bombings, an earthquake in 1977 and the “redevelopment schemes” of Ceausescu in the 1980s – under which an overall area of eight square kilometers of the historic center of Bucharest were leveled – but that just means that the remaining buildings are even more precious.
+Much of the Belle Époque architecture of Bucharest may be obliterated by World War bombings, an earthquake in 1977 and the “redevelopment schemes” of Ceausescu in the 1980s – under which an overall area of eight square kilometres of the historic centre of Bucharest were levelled – but that just means that the remaining buildings are even more precious.
 That the architecture is more treasurable.

-Here are the best places in Bucharest to unearth these bygone treasures:
+Here are the best places in Bucharest to unearth these bygone treasures, with a map of them all in the end:

 The historical quarter is the best place to immerse yourself fully in the Belle Époque charm of Bucharest, as the concentration of architectural gems is the most dense.
 On the map at the bottom of the article, you can locate these treasures and start your own treasure hunt.
 Here, I have listed my favourites first: